jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 }
 ```

-If you wanted to clean up the JavaScript code above, the only thing you'd be able to do automatically and safely is remove the assignment of `formatUserInfo(value)` to `userInfo`, as shown below.
+If you wanted to clean up the JavaScript code above, the only thing you'd be able to do automatically and safely is remove the assignment of `formatUserInfo(user)` to `userInfo`, as shown below.

 ```js
 function formatUserName(user) {